roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

 Creating *SangerAlignment* instance from **AB1**
 ------------------------------------------------
 After preparing the input directory, we can create the *SangerAlignment* S4 instance by running :code:`SangerAlignment` constructor function or :code:`new` method.
 The constructor function is a wrapper for :code:`new` method and it makes instance creation more intuitive.
 Most parameters in the constructor have their own default values.
 In the constructor below, we list important parameters.
-For a simpler command, please go to :ref:`Quick Commands`.
+For a simpler command, please go to :ref:`Quick Start Guide`.

 .. code-block:: R